 Here is a selection of some of our most popular dive sites that we like to visit during our trips to the Visayas.

 Between 25-30m (80-100ft), car parts as an artificial reef are attracting porcelain crabs and different kinds of shrimps amongst the many weird and wonderful creatures found at this site.
 A true macro critter playground.

 Lighthouse, Cabilao Island

-A sloping reef wall is adorned with huge elephant ear sponges, in which we find giant frogfish attempting to camouflage themselves.
-Green and hawksbill turtles are common visitors and it is often we can see schools of surgeon fish and big-mouth mackerel.
+Sloping walls full of huge elephant ear sponges and gorgonian fans.
+This is a great place to dive with large green turtles.
+Giant frogfish can be spotted resting on sponges and numerous cowries hiding amidst the stunning hard coral garden.
+Often we can see schools of surgeon fish and big-mouth mackerel.
 Drift along the wall and as you ascend towards the shallows a sandy plateau dotted with gorgonian fans is the place the stop and look for pygmy seahorses.
 The dive ends at a stunning hard coral garden where pipefish, cowries, cuttlefish, commensal shrimps, nudibranchs, squat lobsters and orangutan crabs are amongst a few of the commonly seen critters.
 Occasionally some stronger currents can be experienced!

 Diver's Heaven, Balicasag Island

 Typically with stronger currents than most dives during the trip, Diver’s Heaven is a character site of Balicasag with a steep reef wall, many overhangs with soft corals, sponges & sea fans.
-Schools of jacks and chevron barracuda are frequently seen, along with pyramid butterfly fish and bannerfish.
-Warty frogfish, leaf fish and porcelain crabs are just a few of the smaller creatures that can be found at this dive site
+The main attraction of this beautiful dive site is the green sea and hawksbill turtles in the shallow waters.
+The reeftop edge is a nice habitat for schools of colorful damsels and anthias and when lucky also for giant frogfish.

 Cambaquiz, Cabilao Island